-In research, it has been shown to increase physical and mental performance during stressful situations as well as help regulate blood sugar levels.
+In research, it has been shown to increase physical and mental performance during stressful situations and may help regulate blood sugar levels.
 Korean ginseng is also considered warming in Traditional Chinese Medicine (TCM) for its ability to stimulate the body, generate heat, and promote Yang energy.

 Alternatively, Panax quinquefolius is sometimes thought to be the more soothing (due to its lower level of ginsenosides) and is used in TCM to correct deficiencies of Yin and Qi.
-When stressed or anxious, it can improve immune function, relieve nervousness, and aid digestion.
-Like Panax ginseng, it can also regulate blood sugar.
+When stressed or anxious, it may improve immune function, relieve nervousness, and aid digestion.
+Like Panax ginseng, it may also regulate blood sugar.

 At the Ontario Ginseng Growers Association (OGGA), we’re passionate about educating consumers about high-quality, North American ginseng.
 Visit our website to learn more about this amazing plant—including some recipe ideas for adding ginseng into your daily routine!—or reach out to learn more about how you can get involved.